d3/d3-request/README.md

 Changes from D3 3.x:

-* The *progress* event listener is passed the progress event directly, rather than the XMLHttpRequest object and setting the d3.event global.
+* The *progress* event listener is passed the progress event directly, rather than setting the d3.event global.

 <a name="xhr" href="#xhr">#</a> <b>xhr</b>(<i>url</i>[, <i>mimeType</i>][, <i>callback</i>])